 Launching on 8th May 2021, VE Day, Glimpses of War volume 1 comprises over 500 pages with a range of personal memories, and historical pieces and photos covering people’s wartime and military experiences.

 Proceeds are in aid of Blind Veterans UK (formerly St Dunstans).
 Volumes 2 and 3 are already planned.

 Please send us your stories (and here is what we need..)

-We are looking to produce a book with profits to a military charity comprising a bit of your own family history – it could be your own experiences, your Father or Mother’s, your sons, your grandads, an aunt or uncle.
+With the plan for future volumes of Glimpses of War we are still asking you to send in your stories – a bit of your own family history – it could be your own experiences, your Father or Mother’s, your sons, your grandads, an aunt or uncle.